hlm/DS03-ProgrammingAssignment1/CodeBook.md

-Still in step three, to make sure that the new factor variable was equivalent to the original numeric coding of the raw data, I used a table to inspect the distribution of the factors and the original activity numeric codes as shown bellow
+Still in step three, to make sure that the new factor variable was equivalent to the original numeric coding of the raw data, I used a table to inspect the distribution of the factors and the original activity numeric codes as shown bellow: